yudong-94/personal-website/_posts/blogs/2024-06-02-VizSummaryWithGPT.md

   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_gpt_analysis4.png" alt="GPT Visualization Habit Analysis 4" width="300" height="400">
 </div>

-Here are my main takeaways:
+Here are my main takeaways from this dataset:

-1. Line and bar charts are the two dominant chart types, followed by Gantt charts
+**1. Line and bar charts are the two dominant chart types, followed by Gantt charts**

 It’s not a surprise that line charts and bar charts are the top two common types (47% combined).
 These are basic, simple, but straightforward ways of visualization.
 My third favorite chart type is the Gantt chart (14%).
 The Gantt chart is usually used as a project management tool.
 However, in Tableau, it is a very powerful tool to make plots that do not start from 0.
 I often use it to show changes or differences between two groups or two time points.
 You can find two Gantt chart examples below.
-The first one visualizes the Caltrain passenger flow at each station during the morning commute time ([Tableau link](https://public.tableau.com/app/profile/yu.dong/viz/20220919CaltrainPeakTimePassengerFlow/CaltrainPeakTimePassengerFlow)).
-The second one plots the differences between men's and women's retirement ages around the world ([Tableau link](https://public.tableau.com/app/profile/yu.dong/viz/20230417RetirementAgesAroundtheWorld/RetirementAgesAroundtheWorld)).
+The [first one](https://public.tableau.com/app/profile/yu.dong/viz/20220919CaltrainPeakTimePassengerFlow/CaltrainPeakTimePassengerFlow) visualizes the Caltrain passenger flow at each station during the morning commute time.
+The [second one](https://public.tableau.com/app/profile/yu.dong/viz/20230417RetirementAgesAroundtheWorld/RetirementAgesAroundtheWorld) plots the differences between men's and women's retirement ages around the world.

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_gantt_example1.png" alt="Gantt Chart Example 1" width="300" height="400">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_gantt_example2.png" alt="Gantt Chart Example 2" width="300" height="400">
 </div>

 I have also used some less common visualization types like radial charts and bump charts.
-The prior is used to show comparisons among categories in circular shapes ([Tableau link](https://public.tableau.com/app/profile/yu.dong/viz/20230724DailyBoxOffice2019-202307/DailyBoxOffice2019-202307)), and the latter is useful to visualize the ranking shifts over time ([Tableau link](https://public.tableau.com/app/profile/yu.dong/viz/20220110GitHubPopularLanguages2012-2020/GitHubPopularLanguages2012-2020)).
-If you are interested to learn how these visualizations are made in Tableau, leave a comment below :)
+The prior is used to show comparisons among categories in circular shapes ([Tableau example link](https://public.tableau.com/app/profile/yu.dong/viz/20230724DailyBoxOffice2019-202307/DailyBoxOffice2019-202307)), and the latter is useful to visualize the ranking shifts over time ([Tableau example link](https://public.tableau.com/app/profile/yu.dong/viz/20220110GitHubPopularLanguages2012-2020/GitHubPopularLanguages2012-2020)).

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_radial_example.png" alt="radial Chart Example" width="300" height="400">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_bump_example.png" alt="Bump Chart Example" width="300" height="400">
 </div>

-2. Business is my favorite visualization topic
+**2. Business is my favorite visualization topic**

 Working at a startup, I am fascinated by entrepreneurship data points.
 The recent macroeconomics concerns and waves of tech layoffs also inspired several visualization ideas.
-Here are two examples: the first one shows the new business's 1-year survival rate by region ([Tableau link](https://public.tableau.com/app/profile/yu.dong/viz/20240422NewBusiness1-YearSurvivalRates/NewBusiness1-YearSurvivalRates)), and the second one shows the job postings on Indeed by selected industries ([Tableau link](https://public.tableau.com/app/profile/yu.dong/viz/20240311JobPostingonIndeed/JobPostingonIndeed)).
+Here are two examples: the [first one](https://public.tableau.com/app/profile/yu.dong/viz/20240422NewBusiness1-YearSurvivalRates/NewBusiness1-YearSurvivalRates) shows the new business's 1-year survival rate by region, and the [second one](https://public.tableau.com/app/profile/yu.dong/viz/20240311JobPostingonIndeed/JobPostingonIndeed) shows the job postings on Indeed by selected industries.

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_biz_example1.png" alt="Business Related Visualization Example 1" width="300" height="400">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_biz_example2.png" alt="Business Related Visualization Example 2" width="300" height="400">
 </div>

+I will write more in the future about my weekly visualization journey.
+Stay tuned if you are interested!

 ### Final Thoughts

 In the above example, I demonstrated how to integrate web scraping with the text analytics capabilities offered by GPT models.
 I used my portfolio site to showcase a relatively simple process here, but this approach unlocks many opportunities to extract information in a structured manner from web pages.
-Whether you are a data scientist, a researcher, or just someone interested in extracting insights from web pages, these techniques can save you time and effort.
+Whether you are a data scientist, a researcher, or just someone interested in extracting insights from web pages, these techniques can save you significant time and effort.

 Last but not least, web scraping could violate a website's terms of service.
-Please make sure to check out the website’s policy first and use official APIs when appropriate.
+Please make sure to check out the website's policy first and use official APIs when appropriate.